10% vs 15% vs 20% Off: Finding Your Optimal Percentage Discount Rate

 - Ready buyers get offers like 12% or 14% - or nothing at all

-Whether you use intent-based tools or stick with manual discounts, here's a framework to get started.
+Whether you use A/B testing tools or stick with manual discounts, here's a framework to get started.

 Step 1: Know Your Numbers